nullgemm/globuf/readme.md

 ninja -f ./make/output/lib_x11_vulkan.ninja
 ```

-All the binaries we build are automatically copied in a new `globox_bin` folder
+All the binaries we build are automatically copied in a new `globuf_bin` folder
-suffixed with the latest tag on the repository, like this: `globox_bin_v0.0.0`.
+suffixed with the latest tag on the repository, like this: `globuf_bin_v0.0.0`.
 To copy the library headers here and make the build ready to use and distribute,
 we run the core and platform ninja scripts again, adding the `headers` argument:
 ```